Who has rights to inventions?

-Once WARF reviews and makes a decision on a new disclosure the Invention Disclosure Report is forwarded to The Graduate School for equity review.
+Once WARF reviews and makes a decision on a new disclosure the Invention Disclosure Report is forwarded to the Office of the Vice Chancellor for Research and Graduate Education for equity review.
 The equity review determines who has ownership rights to the invention.
 This process includes a review of the intellectual property language in all relevant federal and non-federal agreements (industrial, association, foundation, consortia agreements; material transfer agreements; etc.) as well as a review of all relevant funding sources, including inventor payroll, and inventor's grants active during the period of inventive work.

-To assure the University's ability to comply with obligations arising under federal law or in extramural sponsor agreements the Graduate School must conduct an equity review even if WARF has decided not pursue intellectual property protection for an invention.
+To assure the University's ability to comply with obligations arising under federal law or in extramural sponsor agreements the Office of the Vice Chancellor for Research and Graduate Education must conduct an equity review even if WARF has decided not pursue intellectual property protection for an invention.

 The University is required to disclose to the appropriate federal funding agency any invention conceived or first actually reduced to practice in the performance of work funded totally or in part by the federal government.
-This disclosure must be made to the federal funding agency within two months after The Graduate School receives the invention disclosure report from WARF.
-The Graduate School also notifies other funding agencies and material suppliers if required by agreement.
+This disclosure must be made to the federal funding agency within two months after the Office of the Vice Chancellor for Research and Graduate Education receives the invention disclosure report from WARF.
+The Office of the Vice Chancellor for Research and Graduate Education also notifies other funding agencies and material suppliers if required by agreement.

-The Graduate School, with assistance from the School/College Dean designees, conducts the equity review.
+The Office of the Vice Chancellor for Research and Graduate Education, with assistance from the School/College Dean designees, conducts the equity review.
 A list of School/College designees working with invention disclosures can be found under the Schools/Colleges IP Contacts.

 Federal sponsorship of research is pervasive at the University and the regulations regarding ownership of inventions under federal funding are very comprehensive.
-To fully comply with federal law the university has developed a commingling policy which dictates that if a researcher has any federal monies in his or her lab at the time of invention conception through reduction to practice, the invention is presumed to be federally funded unless the principal investigator has been authorized by the Graduate School to create a firewall.
+To fully comply with federal law the university has developed a commingling policy which dictates that if a researcher has any federal monies in his or her lab at the time of invention conception through reduction to practice, the invention is presumed to be federally funded unless the principal investigator has been authorized by the Office of the Vice Chancellor for Research and Graduate Education to create a firewall.
 This presumption can be challenged through the review process.

 If it is determined that the University has rights to an invention because of the presence of commingled federal funds during the inventive period, the inventor may challenge that determination by engaging the review process.
 The review process includes a comparison between the scope of work of the relevant federal research grant(s) and the scope of the inventive work for the purpose of delineating a nexus between the two.

-The review process has three levels: direct resolution between the Graduate School and the inventor, resolution through consultation with the School/College Dean or Dean's Designee, and resolution through a Review Board which acts in an advisory capacity to the Associate Dean for Research Policy.
+The review process has three levels: direct resolution between the of the Vice Chancellor for Research and Graduate Education and the inventor, resolution through consultation with the School/College Dean or Dean's Designee, and resolution through a Review Board which acts in an advisory capacity to the Associate Vice Chancellor for Research Policy.
 Throughout the process inventors are encouraged to provide additional information, including information regarding the scope of work, and regarding the connections between funding sources and the inventive work.
 School/College Deans or Dean's Designees are also encouraged to provide additional information based on records maintained at the school/college level.